-\Variance from AYSO Guidelines (Nat. is 4v4 for 6U- 8U; no GK. - Per 2019 PDIs) \\ 6U teams may practice ONCE during the week at the Creek on any unused field \\\ There is no MINIMUM number of players to play short sided games (divisions 6U and 8U)
+\Variance from AYSO Guidelines (Nat. is 4v4 for 6U- 8U; no GK. - Per 2019 PDIs)

+\\ 6U teams may practice ONCE during the week at the Creek on any unused field

+\\\ There is no MINIMUM number of players to play short sided games (divisions 6U and 8U)

-Region 9 Modifications for 2021 (10U-14U Divisions)
+Region 9 Modifications for 2022 (10U- 14U Divisions)

-/ Division 1011 1011 4.41.1 Division 10U 12U 12/13 14U Number of Team Players 9 14 Number of Field Players 7v7 9v9 (12UG) / 10v10 (for 12UB) 11 v 11 Goal Keeper Yes Yes Yes MINIMUM playing time ⁄ 4 of each game ⁄ 4 of each game 1⁄2 of each game Goal Size 7 ft by 7 yd 8 ft by 8 yd 8 ft by 8 yd Game Length 2-25 minute halves, (1) 5 minute break 2-30 minute halves , (1) 5 minute break 2-35 minute halves, (1) 5 minute break Ball Size 4 4 5 Practices (2) practices of 1 hour weekly (2) practices of 1 hour weekly (2) practices of 1 hour weekly Field Markings Half line / Build Out Lines 8 yd radius center circle 6 yd by 15 yd goal area 14 yd by 36 yd penalty area 1 yd corner arc 8 yd penalty arc 10 yd penalty spot Half line 10 yd radius center circle 6 yd by 20 yd goal area 18 yd by 42 yd penalty area 1 yd corner arc 10 yd penalty arc 10 yd penalty spot Half line 10 yd radius center circle 6 yd by 20 yd goal area 18 yd by 42 yd penalty area 1 yd corner arc 10 yd penalty arc 12 yd penalty spot Start of Play No change from normal except 8 yd away No change from normal No change from normal Ball In & Out of Play No change from normal No change from normal No change from normal Method of Scoring/Standings Scores recorded on game cards and standings kept by region Scores recorded on game cards and standings kept by region Scores recorded on game cards and standings kept by region Off side No change from normal No change from normal No change from normal Referees, Fouls Registered Adult or Youth Referee and ARs.
+\ , Division 10U 12U 14U Number of Team Players 10 12 14 Number of Field Players Number of Field Players 8 v 8 11 v 11 Goal Keeper Yes Yes Yes MINIMUM playing time 3⁄4 of each game 3⁄4 of each game 1⁄2 of each game Goal Size 7 ft by 7 yd 8 ft by 8 yd 8 ft by 8 yd Game Length 2-25 minute halves, (1) 5 2-30 minute halves , (1) 5 2-35 minute halves, (1) 5 minute break minute break minute break Ball Size 4 4 5 Practices (2) practices of 1 hour weekly (2) practices of 1 hour weekly (2) practices of 1 hour weekly Field Markings Half line / Build Out Lines 8 yd radius center circle 6 yd by 15 yd goal area 14 yd by 36 yd penalty area 1 yd corner arc 8 yd penalty arc 10 yd penalty spot Half line 10 yd radius center circle 6 yd by 20 yd goal area 18 yd by 42 yd penalty area 1 yd corner arc 10 yd penalty arc 10 yd penalty spot Half line 10 yd radius center circle 6 yd by 20 yd goal area 18 yd by 42 yd penalty area 1 yd corner arc 10 yd penalty arc 12 yd penalty spot Start of Play No change from normal except 8 yd away No change from normal No change from normal Ball In & Out of Play No change from normal No change from normal No change from normal Method of Scores recorded on game Scores recorded on game Scores recorded on Scoring/Standings cards and standings kept cards and standings kept game cards and by region by region standings kept by region Off side No change from normal No change from normal No change from normal Referees, Fouls Registered Adult or Youth Referee and ARs.
 Parent as Club AR is OK.
 No cards to be shown.
 Registered Adult or Youth Referee and ARs.
 Parent as Club AR is OK.
 Registered Adult Referee and ARs.
 Parent as Club AR is OK.
 Free Kicks No change from normal except opponents must retreat 8 yds. from ball.
 No change from normal.
 Players must move 10 yds away without being asked No change from normal.
 Players must move 10 yds away without being asked Penalty Kicks No change from normal No change from normal No change from normal Throw In No change from normal No change from normal No change from normal Goal Kick No change from normal No change from normal No change from normal Corner Kick No change from normal except opponents 8 yd away No change from normal No change from normal Post Game Players, Coaches, exchange handshakes - Thank referees Players, Coaches, exchange handshakes - Thank referees Players, Coaches, exchange handshakes - Thank referees Heading / Keeper Punting NO NO Heading; YES for Punting YES

-\ Variance from AYSO Guidelines of 9v9 for 12UB - in order to let more players play \\\ MINIMUM number of players to play short sided games: 10U: 5; 12U: 6; and 14U:7) Filled out GAME CARDS required for all divisions
+\ Variance from AYSO Guidelines of 9v9 for 12UB - in order to let more players play

+\\\ MINIMUM number of players to play short sided games: 10U: 5; 12U: 6; and 14U:7) Filled out GAME CARDS required for all divisions